mahdi-zade/EEG-AI-Saliency/README.md

 # EEG-AI-Saliency

 ## Abstract

 ## Introduction
 Understanding how the brain processes external stimuli is crucial for advancing many fields. namely assistive tecnologies, cognitive neuroscience, education, sports, Consumer and Lifestyle Technologies, Marketing and User Experience.

+Saliency detection, a fundamental aspect of human visual perception, allows us to efficiently process scenes by focusing on the most important elements, thereby optimizing cognitive resources.
+Visual saliency is the identification of key elements in a scene that stand out due to their visual distinctiveness or task relevance.

+The representation of visual stimuli in the brain relates to important points of the picture.
+To illustrate the priority of a location in a visual image to represent in the brain, and to identify them efficiently, the concept of a saliency map was first proposed by Koch and Ulman in 1985 [18].

+Realizing how the salient region affects the brain signal is of great importance to understanding how the visual system works.
+Although some works have been made to explore the relationship between the brain activity through recorded EEG signals and the salient regions of the visual stimuli, the mapping of the EEG signals to image saliency has not been realized.

+Traditional approaches [2] attempt to identify salient areas in a biologically-plausible way, through the analysis of hand crafted multi-scale color/intensity/orientation maps.

+Newer approaches [3], [4], [5] directly train CNNs using saliency maps as target signals.
+However, the accuracy of automated saliency detection approaches is still far from the human level.

+Deep Supervised Salient Object Detection (SSOD) excessively relies on large-scale annotated pixel-level labels which consume intensive labour acquiring high quality labels.

+In such precondition, deep Unsupervised Salient Object Detection (USOD) draws public attention.
+Under the framework of the existing deep USOD methods, they mostly generate pseudo labels by fusing several hand-crafted detectors’ results.
+On top of that, a Fully Convolutional Network (FCN) will be trained to detect salient regions separately.
+While the existing USOD methods have achieved some progress, there are still challenges for them towards satisfactory performance on the complex scene, including (1) poor object wholeness owing to neglecting the hierarchy of those salient regions; (2) unsatisfactory pseudo labels causing by unprimitive fusion of hand-crafted results.
+To address these issues, in this paper, we introduce the property of part-whole relations endowed by a Belief Capsule Network (BCNet) for deep USOD, which is achieved by a multi-stream capsule routing strategy with a belief score for each stream within the CapsNets architecture.
+To train BCNet well, we generate high-quality pseudo labels from multiple hand-crafted detectors by developing a consistency-aware fusion strategy.
+Concretely, a weeding out criterion is first defined to filter out unreliable training samples based on the inter-method consistency among four hand-crafted saliency maps.
+In the following, a dynamic fusion mechanism is designed to generate high-quality pseudo labels from the remaining samples for BCNet training.
+Experiments on five public datasets illustrate the superiority of the proposed method.

+Lastest research attempts to merge biological priors with the representational power of deep architectures.
+Because the recent discoveries show evidence that brain representations in the visual pathway appear to be highly correlated to activation patterns within neural network layers [6], [7].

 Electroencephalography (EEG), a widely used non-invasive brain recording technique, has been instrumental in studies exploring brain activity across various contexts, including attention, memory, motor control, and vision.

-Recent research has focused on mapping the relationship between EEG signals and visual saliency—the identification of key elements in a scene that stand out due to their visual distinctiveness or task relevance.
+Recent research has focused on mapping the relationship between EEG signals and visual saliency.
 Despite significant progress, the connection between EEG recordings and image saliency, particularly through the use of dynamic information from functional connectivity between brain regions, remains underexplored.

-Advancements in deep learning have revolutionized computer vision, enabling remarkable improvements in tasks such as image classification and object detection.
-However, automated vision systems still lag behind human capabilities in interpreting complex visual environments.
-Saliency detection, a fundamental aspect of human visual perception, allows us to efficiently process scenes by focusing on the most important elements, thereby optimizing cognitive resources.
 Integrating deep learning techniques with EEG signal analysis has shown promise in enhancing our understanding of how visual stimuli influence brain activity.
 For instance, deep networks have been employed to classify EEG responses to visual inputs and even reconstruct images from brain signals, highlighting the potential of this interdisciplinary approach to bridge the gap between neural activity and visual perception.

+## Methods

 There are many ways to classify various methods used for visual saliency detection.

 The most recent review paper in the field has classified the mothods into two broad categories:
 - Studies have shown a strong correlation between brain representations in the visual pathway and activation patterns within deep neural networks.
 - This has led to research into "brain-guided" saliency detection, using neural signals like EEGs as an additional input or supervisory signal for deep learning models.